 Eurong Beach Resort

 The rangers that work there take guests to explore the island on eco day-tours and other guided walks.
-For those who enjoy camping, there are 45 camping areas across the island each equipped with various facilities.
+There are 45 camping areas across the island each equipped with various facilities for those who enjoy camping.
 And if you crave adventure, you may want to camp at Cathedral Beach Resort & Camping Park.

 There are some caravan parks on the Hervey Bay beachside suburbs too.
 Luxury accommodation is plentiful in the form of eco-lodges or retreats.
 So there are plenty of beautiful places to stay on Fraser Island.
 Click on the link below, select appropriate filters to find your location on the island and mainland.

-How to get to Fraser Island and explore around
+How to get to Fraser Island and explore the island

 If you plan to drive to Fraser Island from Sydney, it will take 12-14 hours.
 From Melbourne, the drive is 23 hours along Newell Highway, and from Brisbane, it’s a 6-hour drive on the Bruce Highway.